jawa-the-hutt/nativescript-copilot/vue/README.md

         },
         {
           name: 'Second',
-          text: 'here is some text',
+          text: 'here is some text with a rounded highlighted zone and padding',
           order: 2,
           target: this.$refs.step2.nativeView,
-          animated: true
+          animated: true,
+          highlightBorderRadius: 10,
+          highlighPadding: 5,
         },
         {
           name: 'Third',